devleaks/cockpitdecks-docs/docs/Button/Button Value.md

-A Button can have 0, 1, or more than one value in the special case of [[Annunciator|annunciators]] or side buttons.
-Activations and Representations of the button knows how to manage the different values.
+ A Button can have 0, 1, or more than one value in the special case of [[Annunciator|annunciators]] or LargeButtons  (A LargeButton can have two or more buttons represented inside.).
+Each annunciator part or each button inside a LargeButton has either 0, or 1 value.

-Each value of a button is either None or a numeric value (floating point number).
-If a button has several values, its value is a list of all individual values, each individual value being None or a number.
+Each value of a button is either None (no value) or a numeric value (which is most of the time a floating point number).
+If a button has several values, its value is either a list or a dictionary of all individual values, each individual value being None or a number.

+Activations and Representations of the button knows how to manage the different values contained in the annunciator or side button.

 A button builds its representation from its *value*.
 The *value* of the button is computed from one or more dataref values returned by X-Plane and/or from some internal state variable values.